MollyOuma/design/design.md

     + API needed
         + search child by admission_number and name
-        + search therapist by username and name
+        + search caregiver by username and name

 + ADMISSIONS
     + Logo